peterbuoy/abyssal-discord-bot/README.md

 Prettier formatting will override any eslint warnings with the current configuration.

 # Setup
 Secrets and tokens will be stored in the `.env` file, which needs to be manually populated on the instance.
-The `config.json` file contains constants such as user, role, channel, and client IDs.
-There is one configuration file that dynamically determines whether the development or production values are used based off of process.env.NODE_ENV(can be "dev" or "prod").
-For example, if you wanted to use the development configuration you could do `NODE_ENV=dev ts-node-dev index.ts`
+The `config.ts` file contains constants such as user, role, channel, and client IDs.
+This file uses process.env.NODE_ENV (set to dev or test) to determine whether to use the development or production configuration files.
+For example, if you wanted to use the development configuration you could do `NODE_ENV=dev npx ts-node-dev src/index.ts`.

 # Starting the Bots
-Live Development: `npm start`
+Live Development: `npm run dev`

-This uses ts-node-dev to start the bot up for development.
+This uses ts-node-dev to start the bot up for development and sets process.env.NODE_ENV to dev.
 This is memory intensive so *do not* do this on the production server.

 Deploy Development: `npm deploy:dev`
 This creates a `dist` directory containing the compiled js files.
-Then it runs the `index.js` using the **development** (testing) configuration file.
+Then it runs the `index.js` file using the **development** (testing) configuration file.
-This should be rarely used after the bot is officially replaces the existing bots.
+This should be rarely used after the new bot officially replaces the existing bots.
+This is used for extended end to end testing.

 Production: `npm deploy:prod`

 This creates a `dist` directory containing the compiled js files.
-Then it runs the `index.js` using the **production** configuration file.
+Then it runs the `index.js` file using the **production** configuration file.